alzwded/JakVM/IS.md

 | CAR           | 0b 11 01 00 00 | 0xRVVV     |
 | RCR           | 0b 11 01 00 01 | 0xRVVV     |

-* CAL: pushes the registers on the stack in the following order: PC, AX, BX, CX, SP and proceeds to set PC to ADDR
+* ~~CAL: pushes the registers on the stack in the following order: PC, AX, BX, CX, SP and proceeds to set PC to ADDR~~
-* RCL: loads the value from ADDR into SP and proceeds to pop CX, BX, AX, PC.
+* ~~RCL: loads the value from ADDR into SP and proceeds to pop CX, BX, AX, PC.
 This instruction modifies the PC.
-Calling op-code F3 FF FF considers the stack to be the current value.
+Calling op-code F3 FF FF considers the stack to be the current value.~~
+* ~~CAR: same as CAL, but jumps to the address specified in register R + offset VVV~~
+* ~~RCR: same as RCL but stack is taken from R + offset~~

+* CAL: pushes PC and SP on the stack.
+Then sets PC to ADDR.
+* RCL: sets SP to ADDR.
+Pops a value and sets PC to that.
 * CAR: same as CAL, but jumps to the address specified in register R + offset VVV
-* RCR: same as RCL but stack is taken from R + offset
+* RCR: same as RCL, but sets SP to the address in register R + offset VVV

 0xE0 - 0xE3 Range: Interrupt checking